abinit/abinit/doc/tutorial/eph4isotc.md

     to start the NSCF run from the **precomputed** GS DEN file, initialize the trial wafefunctions from [[getwfk_filepath]] to accelerate a bit the calculation.

+TODO: Discussion about energy range and integration scheme.

 ## Convergence study wrt to the k/q-mesh